 Small business SEO is usually centered around local optimisation.
 For example, if you are a plumber in city X, you don’t care how many people from the rest of the country visit your website – you would rather a small number of relevant people saw your content.
 This means that you have to target your keywords and content to both your field and your area.

-Some of our top local SEO tips for small business owners include:
+The SEO Company provide some of our top local SEO tips for small business owners include:

 Use online business directories:

 Backlinks to your website are a great way to increase your search engine ranking.
 One of the best ways to get high quality backlinks is to post your business profile on a range of online business directories.
 Include your business details and services, and direct people to visit your website for more information.
+Check Slinky Directory for a great online business directory.

 Use local keywords: